Why the Perito Moreno Minitrekking experience is a must-do

 Best time to visit: The best time for the Minitrekking Perito Moreno adventure is from September to May, during Patagonia’s spring, summer, and early autumn.
 These months offer the most comfortable weather, longer daylight hours, and vibrant blue ice formations that photographers dream of.

-• Look down to spot patterns of trapped air bubbles, and listen closely.
+Look down to spot patterns of trapped air bubbles, and listen closely on the Perito Moreno mini trek.
 Those deep cracks and groans mean the glacier is alive.

-• Cold air makes it easy to forget you’re sweating.
-Take small sips throughout the trek to keep your energy levels steady.
+Cold air makes it easy to forget you’re sweating.
+Take small sips throughout the Minitrekking Perito Moreno to keep your energy levels steady.

 The Perito Moreno Glacier trekking tour includes your guided ice walk, all necessary equipment (crampons, helmets), and a scenic boat ride across Lake Argentino to reach the glacier.
 If you choose the transfer option, round-trip transport from your hotel in El Calafate is also provided.

 Yes.
-The Minitrekking tour to Moreno Glacier is open to participants aged 8 to 65 in good physical condition.
+The Minitrekking Perito Moreno Glacier is open to participants aged 8 to 65 in good physical condition.
 It’s not suitable for people who are pregnant or have obesity, heart or respiratory conditions, vertigo, or have undergone recent surgeries.

 Yes!
 The short boat ride to the glacier is part of every tour, whether or not you book transfers.
-You’ll board from the port and cross the Brazo Rico arm of Lake Argentino before starting your trek.
+You’ll board from the port and cross the Brazo Rico arm of Lake Argentino before starting your mini trekking Perito Moreno.

 Absolutely.
 You can book your mini trekking El Calafate experience with or without transfers.
 The upgrade includes hotel pickup and drop-off, plus a stop at the panoramic walkways for an even closer look at the glacier’s vast face.